Edison Gem Phonograph

 Details

-It is not known how this phonograph made its journey to the museum but it can be imagined how an early settler had it in their living room as the Gem Phonograph was mass produced by the Edison Phonograph Company and would have been available to those that could afford it.
-Whether it came along with a new immigrant or whether it was imported later is unknown.
+It is not known how this phonograph made its journey to the museum but it can be imagined how an early settler had it in their living room as it was mass produced by the Edison Phonograph Company and would have been available to those that could afford it.
+In the early 1900s phonographs like these could be purchased from the Perth business Phonographs and Typewriter Co. in Central Arcade, opposite the railway station.

 United States